akiasgeirsson/score-scroller/README.md

 in that case, try other formats, compression or try to match the height of the file to the screen size.

+Written for composition students in Monash University, Melbourne, in october 2018.

+Aki Asgeirsson
+aki@slatur.is
+www.aki.is